I am committed to preserving hard-fought for reforms to our health system.

 There is a steady drumbeat to overturn Roe v.
 Wade and take away a woman’s right to choose—even in the tragic cases of rape, incest, or dangerous health risks.
-Women in Texas face some of the most extreme barriers in accessing reproductive healthcare in the country.
-These excessive restrictions are not supported by medical experts—but they do shutter safe, comprehensive clinics and jeopardize women’s health.
-Instead of focusing on measures that would take important, complex medical decisions away from women, I sponsored the Women's Health Protection Act, which would make unlawful many of the types of politically motivated restrictions that take away a woman's ability to choose quality reproductive care.
+The radical Texas ban on reproductive freedom is unconstitutional and must be stopped.
+I am an original cosponsor of the Women's Health Protection Act.
+This essential legislation would make unlawful many of the types of politically-motivated restrictions, such as the Texas ban, which remove a women's ability to choose quality reproductive care.
 I am also a sponsor of H. Con.
 Res.
 490, which supports reproductive health care in the United States by reiterating that Roe v.
 Wade guarantees the constitutional right to privacy in health care decisions and the right to access abortion care.
 I also sponsored the Equal Access to Abortion Coverage in Health Insurance (EACH Woman) Act, which protects access to reproductive care for public health insurance beneficiaries, federal employees, and in federal health services.
 Of course, the major barrier we face on this and other vital legislation is securing away around Republican obstruction in the Senate.

 I have consistently rejected Republicans’ anti-choice amendments and riders on appropriation bills, have strongly opposed Republican efforts to defund Planned Parenthood in their health care repeal bills, and will continue to support efforts to improve access to reproductive services.
 I will continue working hard to protect a woman’s right to make her own healthcare decisions.

 Healthcare for Seniors

 For several decades, Social Security and Medicare have been a lifesaving safety net for our seniors, protecting their physical and financial well-being, and providing well-earned peace of mind after a lifetime of work.